-2.43.
-No. The sustainability of settlements falling outside of the chosen growth strategy will vary to a significant degree and should not therefore be treated as equal.
-In the Respondent's view, a comprehensive settlement audit should be undertaken for those settlements that fall outside the identified growth strategy in order to better understand their functionality and relative sustainability.
+- 2.41.
+No. The sustainability of settlements falling outside of the chosen growth strategy will vary to a significant degree and should not therefore be treated as equal. - 2.42.
+Settlements such as Bishop's Itchington, which is defined as a Local Service Village under Policy CS15 of the current Stratford-on-Avon Core Strategy, have the potential to accommodate significantly more growth than is being suggested in the current Consultation Document and in the interests of maintaining the vitality and viability of such settlements should not be ignored in the development of a preferred strategy; particularly where they have a good range of facilities and access to public transport services.
+In such cases it would seem irrational to restrict development via an unnecessarily arbitrary approach. - 2.43.
+In the Respondent's view, a comprehensive settlement audit should be undertaken for those settlements that fall outside the identified growth strategy to better understand their functionality and relative sustainability.
 The results of which can then be used to inform an appropriate distribution strategy across these settlements in a less arbitrary and more transparent way.
-To do otherwise could put at risk the vitality of such settlements in conflict with Paragraph 79 of the NPPF.
+To do otherwise would put at risk the vitality of such settlements in conflict with Paragraph 79 of the NPPF.